leopoldofrancisco/app-atomos/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## To run json-server
+1- Go to the backend folder directory with the terminal and run the command `npm i json-server`.
+2- To run the json-server you must be in the backend directory and execute the `npm start`.

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.